microsoft/azuredevopslabs/labs/tfs/almvmdownload/readme.md

 ---
-title: Downloading the VM
+title: Downloading the DevOps Virtual Machine
 layout: page
 sidebar: tfs
-permalink: /labs/almvmdownload/
+permalink: /labs/tfs/almvmdownload/
-comments: true
-folder: /labs/almvmdownload/
+folder: /labs/tfs/almvmdownload/
 ---

 We highly recommend Microsoft Hands-on-Labs center if you want to try these labs - You do not require a high configuration machine or have to download and setup the machine.
 Simply access them from a browser of your choice.
 Please see [here](technet/) for more details.